euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForXamarinForms/README.md

 # License
-Copyright 2023 VMware, Inc. All rights reserved.
+Copyright 2023 Omnissa, Inc. All rights reserved.
 The Workspace ONE Software Development Kit integration samples are licensed under a two-clause BSD license.
 SPDX-License-Identifier: BSD-2-Clause